 Secondly, Knowing depends on your nature, how busy the client is at the moment of design and his level of involvement and input in the design.
 When you are having difficulties making inputs in your design because the architect is unavailable, then one can assume that the architect is not ready to do the work of customizing his design to suit your brief.

-Recycled design in themselves aren’t bad altogether.
-The focus of architectural services is to satisfy clients’ request while being safe, usable and pleasing.
-Thus, when a recycled design meets these requirements, it’s ok to re-use them, however, rarely do they meet these requirements.
+Recycled designs in themselves aren’t bad altogether.
+The focus of architectural services is to satisfy clients’ requests while being safe, usable and pleasing.
+Thus, when a recycled design meets these requirements, it’s ok to reuse them, however, rarely do they meet these requirements.

-Hardly have I had the opportunity to recycle designs to new clients because my old designs never appropriately fit new briefs.
-I usually discover while rejigging old designs, that they are hard to convert into satisfactory fit for the new brief.
-At the end, I take the longer but easier way of starting afresh
+Hardly have I had the opportunity to recycle designs for new clients because my old designs never appropriately fit new briefs.
+I usually discover while rejigging old designs, that they are hard to convert into a satisfactory fit for the new brief.
+In the end, I take the longer but easier way of starting afresh

-If the recycled design adequately satisfies the clients brief and you have full copyright over that design, them you can re-use them.
+If the recycled design adequately satisfies the client’s brief and you have full copyright over that design, then you can re-use them.
 You may make any minor alterations to improve it.

 However, If the recycled design doesn’t or partially satisfies the brief then you should consider redesigning.

-From experience it is better to commence a new design early enough than try to integrate parts of several old design into a new whole.
+From experience, it is better to commence a new design early enough than try to integrate parts of several old designs into a new whole.

 - The architect may not be very available to handle your request for amendments.

-- Your personal inputs in your design will be minimal or non-existent.
+- Your personal input in your design will be minimal or nonexistent.

 - You may be forced to settle for what is available as against what is best and most suitable.